meghanasadhu/testbookswap/README.md

 **6. Running application in local host:**

-Navigate to Fronend in VS code
+Navigate to Frontend in VS code

 			npm run dev